pipiskal/Patients-Management-System/README.md

 # Patients-Management-System

+--THE PROJECT IS STILL UNDER CONSTUCTION--ITS NOT FINISHED YET

 A django project that u can can do crud operations over Patient models

 -first of all all the information that exists on the screenshots are random and doenst correspond to real people or any other details.